-- 1. The sale of D-BOX actuators to OEMs and integrators who integrate them into their own products and sell them directly to consumers or resellers; - 2.
+- 1. The sale of D-BOX actuators to OEMs who integrate them into their own products and sell them directly to consumers or resellers; - 2.
 The motion interface: a device that synchronizes and decodes D-BOX Motion Code and transmits the motion effects to actuators.

 As part of its business relationships with Original Equipment Manufacturers, integrators and resellers, the Corporation offers motion integration kits for OEMs.
-Each motion integration kit includes motion systems (actuators) and electronic actuator control modules that transmit the D-BOX motion code to the actuators.
+Each motion integration kit includes D-BOX actuators and electronic actuator control modules that transmit the D-BOX Motion Code to the actuators.